 The Company's underwriting policies provide the basis for the P&C underwriting function which is - although not mandated by the Solvency II framework - considered a key function by the Company as documented in its Fit and Proper Policy.
-The Head of Underwriting is the key function holder, fulfilling the Head of Underwriting P&C pre-approval controlled function under the CBI's Fitness and Probity regime, and acts as chairman and secretary to the Company's Underwriting Committee.
+The CUO is the key function holder, fulfilling the CUO P&C pre-approval controlled function under the CBI's Fitness and Probity regime, and acts as chairman and secretary to the Company's Underwriting Committee.
 Please refer to chapter B.1.1.2 for a detailed description of the roles and responsibilities of the Underwriting Committee.